g0tMarks/Mechanical-Keyboard-PCB/README.md

 ### Hooking up the clock

-The very next step is to design the clock that drives the MCU and which will hook to the XTAL1 and XTAL2 labels.
+The next step is to design the clock that drives the MCU and that will be hooked up to the XTAL1 and XTAL2 labels.

 The [Atmega AN2519 tech-note](http://ww1.microchip.com/downloads/en/Appnotes/AN2519-AVR-Microcontroller-Hardware-Design-Considerations-00002519B.pdf) gives a recommended design and equations to compute the capacitance values.